yeti-switch/doc/docs/en/yeti-ui-system.rst

 Disconnect Codes
 ~~~~~~~~~~~~~~~~

-Disconnect Codes are used for ****TODO**** - определение поведения для кода (если сказали бизи - то незачем рераутить, для каких то кодов нужен, для каких-то нет). Для обеспечения совместимости (реврайтинг)
+Disconnect Codes are used for defining special actions for some SIP disconnect codes and for rewriting them (if necessary) during call routing for compatibility between different VoIP platforms.

 **Disconnect Code**'s attributes:
 `````````````````````````````````